Reception

 Phonics

 Green group can Fred Talk real and alien words and also read a range of real words speedily.
-In lessons, your child will review Set 1 Sounds and vocabulary containing 4+ sounds.
-Set 2 Sounds will also be taught; this week they will learn with 'or' and 'air'.
+In lessons, they will review Set 1 Sounds and vocabulary containing 4+ sounds.
+Set 2 Sounds will also be taught; this week they will learn 'ay' and 'ee'.
 They will read a green story book 3 times, over the week, with a focus on building intonation and fluency.
 They will write sentences (hold a sentence) linked to the story.
 They will also practise reading Green and Red Words (common exception) speedily.
 They will answer questions about the story and practise building sentences orally.
 At the end of the week they will bring this book home along with a corresponding extra book; please continue to read these at home and write in your child's reading record when they have read to you.

 Maths